AdobeDocs/experience-manager-screens.en/help/user-guide/configuring-context-hub.md

 Follow the steps below to enable targeting in your channels.

-1. Navigate to one of the AEM Screens channel**. **The following steps demonstrate how to enable targeting by using **DataDrivenRetail** created in an AEM Screens Channel.
+1. Navigate to one of the AEM Screens channel.
+The following steps demonstrate how to enable targeting by using **DataDrivenRetail** created in an AEM Screens Channel.

 1. Select the channel **DataDrivenRetail** and click **Properties** from the action bar.